p0dalirius/windows-coerced-authentication-methods/methods/[MS-EFSR] Encrypting File System Remote (EFSRPC) Protocol/Remote call to EfsRpcDecryptFileSrv (opnum 5)/README.md

 ## Description

-In order to call a remote procedure to trigger an authentication from the remote machine to an arbitrary target, we first need to authenticate to the remote machine.

-Then we need to connect to the remote SMB pipe `\PIPE\lsarpc` and bind to (uuid `c681d488-d850-11d0-8c52-00c04fd90f7e`, version `1.0`) in order to perform calls to RPC functions of the `MS-EFSR` protocol.
+In order to call a remote procedure to trigger an authentication from the remote machine to an arbitrary target, we first need to authenticate to the remote machine, usually on SMB.
+Then we need to connect to the remote SMB pipe `\pipe\lsarpc` and bind to the desired [`MS-EFSR`](https://docs.microsoft.com/en-us/openspecs/windows_protocols/ms-efsr/08796ba8-01c8-4872-9221-1000ec2eff31) protocol (with uuid `c681d488-d850-11d0-8c52-00c04fd90f7e` and version `1.0`) in order to perform remote procedure calls to functions in the [`MS-EFSR`](https://docs.microsoft.com/en-us/openspecs/windows_protocols/ms-efsr/08796ba8-01c8-4872-9221-1000ec2eff31) protocol.

 The IP 192.168.2.51 being my attacking machine where I listen with Responder, and 192.168.2.1 being the IP of my Windows Server.
 When starting this script, it will authenticate and connect to the remote pipe named `\PIPE\lsarpc`.
 This pipe is connected to the protocol [[MS-EFSR]: Encrypting File System Remote (EFSRPC) Protocol](https://docs.microsoft.com/en-us/openspecs/windows_protocols/ms-efsr/08796ba8-01c8-4872-9221-1000ec2eff31) and allows to call RPC functions of this protocol.
 It will then call the remote [`EfsRpcDecryptFileSrv`](https://docs.microsoft.com/en-us/openspecs/windows_protocols/ms-efsr/043715de-caee-402a-a61b-921743337e78) function on the Windows Server (192.168.2.1) with the following parameters: